 As you begin to create content, consider what your audience is interested in.
 Reach out to past or potential clients and ask what they might find useful.
 Use that information to generate different topics of focus.
 Also be sure to consider the overall brand you are trying to build.
 Always edit your content to make sure your tone and style is consistent.
 Polish things off by adding visual elements to grab people’s attention such as a short video, slideshow, or infographic.

-4. Develop a Social Presence
+4. Grow Your Social Presence

 Social media is yet another way to build brand awareness and trust.
 Taking the time to maintain a few social profiles can really pay off in the long run.
 Social media sites can be helpful in making new connections and engaging with an audience that may include future clients.

 When building a social media presence, consider how to best use each platform based on what will be of most use to your particular business.
 For example, Facebook might be good for sharing how-to tips or engaging with an industry group whereas Twitter might be more useful for sharing and discussing breaking news.
 Search for hashtags, groups, and conversations that are relevant to your business and start talking to people.
 Post sharable content such as an industry news article or a blog you write and ask for people’s thoughts.
 The more you share and engage with people online, the more visible you and your brand become.